ls1intum/Artemis/docs/user/grading.rst

 =======

 Artemis allows instructors to define grading keys for courses and exams.
-When the grading key is defined, the total points obtained by a student from all exercises over maximum points are calculated and mapped to a grade.
+When the grading key is defined, the total points obtained by a student from all exercises are calculated and mapped to a grade.
 Grading Keys can be either:

-- ``Grade`` type which maps the points to a letter or numeric grade with a ``First Passing Grade``, useful for final exams or courses without exams that are graded solely by exercises.
+- ``Grade`` type which maps the points to a letter or numeric grade with a ``First Passing Grade``.
+This can be used e.g., for final exams or courses without exams that are graded solely by exercises.
-- ``Bonus`` type which maps the points to a numeric value, useful when grade obtained in the given course or exam is not an end result but complements a final exam.
+- ``Bonus`` type which maps the points to a numeric value.
+This can be used e.g., when the grade obtained in the given course or exam is not an end result but complements a final exam.

 Instructors
 -----------
 Instructors can export and import grading keys in CSV format to reuse them inside or outside of Artemis.
 If a grading key is defined, exporting student results includes the obtained grade information as well.
-It is also possible to create or modify grading keys after an exam or course is over, student grades will be adjusted automatically.
+It is also possible to create or modify grading keys after an exam or course is over.
+In that case student grades will be adjusted automatically.

     .. note::
         You can check `how to create grading keys for courses and exams <user/exams/instructors_guide/#grading-key>`__ for more detailed information.